 The total cost of building an indoor pool incorporates many aspects of the construction process.
 In essence, building a swimming pool is the same principle as paying for both an extension on your house, as well as the cost of the pool itself.

 Listed below is a quick summary of some of the rough costings involved.
 However, these are subject to each client’s requirements and could exceed or fall below the prices listed, depending on what work is required:

-(minimum building size will exceed the pool size by 1m in the width and 2m in the length plus 9m2 for plant room)
+The building costs involved are approximately £800 – £2,000 per m2 of the building area.
+It’s also important to bear in mind that the minimum building size will exceed the pool size by 1m in width and 2m in length, plus 9m2 for the plant room.

-Choices ranging from a floating bubble cover through to an automatic floating safety cover.
-They are mandatory to stop moisture damaging the building.
+The cover you choose for your pool is up to you, with prices ranging between £1,000 and £16,000.
+The choices range from a floating bubble cover through to an automatic floating safety cover.
+These are, however, mandatory as they stop moisture from damaging the building.

-The example below illustrates a medium pool spec and building, built to a medium quality.
+The example below illustrates the price breakdown of a medium pool specification and building, built to a medium level of quality.

 10m x 4m = 40m2

 - Air handling

 12m (L) x 5m (W) x 2.4m (H) = 144m3